ufyTeX/luaharfbuzz/README.md

 [specs]: https://github.com/deepakjois/luaharfbuzz/tree/master/spec

 ## Building
-It is possible to build a copy of _luaharfbuzz_ using the Makefile provided in the distribution.
-Running `make` will build a copy of the library `luaharfbuzz.so` in the root directory of the repo.
+It is possible to build _luaharfbuzz_ using the Makefile provided in the distribution.
+Running `make` will build the library `luaharfbuzz.so` in the root directory of the repo.
 The Lua source files are located under the `src` directory.
+To use them with Lua, you will need to update your `package.path` and `package.cpath` approrpiately.

 ## Testing and Linting
 In order to make changes to the code and run the tests, the following dependencies need to be installed: